pariasm/vnlb/README.md

 a sequence following the naming convention used by VNLB.*

 -----
-**Usage of `vnlb-gt.sh`**
+**Usage of `vnlb.sh`**

+This is just a helper scripts that computes the optical flow and then runs the `vnlbayes` binary.
+Its usage is the following:

 ```
-vnlb-gt.sh /my/video/frame-%03d.png first-frame last-frame sigma out-folder ["vnlb-params"]
+vnlb.sh /my/video/frame-%03d.png first-frame last-frame sigma out-folder ["vnlb-params"]
 ```

  `sigma` refers to the noise
 standard deviation.
 Outputs are going to be left in `out-folder/`.
 The `"vnlb-params"` is an optional string to override any of the default parameters of the denoising.
-Note that the parameters given in this string need to be between quotes.
+Note that the parameters given in this string *need to be between quotes*.
 For example, to use `5x5x2` patches in the first step, run:
 ```
 vnlb-gt.sh /my/video/frame-%03d.png first-frame last-frame sigma out-folder "-px1 5 -pt1 2"